MIDA-group/CoMIR/readme.md

 ## Reproduction of the results

-All the results related to the Zurich sattelite images dataset can be reproduced with the train-zurich.ipynb notebook.
+All the results related to the Zurich satellite images dataset can be reproduced with the train-zurich.ipynb notebook.
 For reproducing the results linked to the biomedical dataset follow the instructions below: